 How is the flu prevented?

 For almost everyone 6 months of age or older, the best way to protect yourself is to get the flu vaccine early.
 It can take up to 2 weeks for the vaccine to work.
 By getting it early in the flu season, you are protected when the season peaks.
 It is also important to get the vaccine every year as the virus changes and your immune response decreases within a year.
-The flu vaccines are normally offered starting in October.
-You can get the vaccine from your health care provider, most walk-in clinics, or the pharmacy (for people older than 5 years of age).
+You can get the flu vaccine from your health care provider, most walk-in clinics, or the pharmacy (for people 2 years of age and older).